Owner Of Gas Station That Sold Winning Mega Millions Tickets Plans To Split $50,000 Bonus With Staff

 — Niraj Warikoo (@nwarikoo) October 25, 2018

-Not only does he plan on splitting the bonus with his four employees, Patel also said he hoped that selling the magic ticket would “bring us more business.”
-The state of South Carolina allows lottery winners to remain anonymous, and Patel himself said he could offer any clues because the flood of customers he had experienced meant he couldn’t know for sure who the winner was.
+Not only does he plan on splitting the bonus with his four employees, but Patel also said he hoped that selling the magic ticket would “bring us more business.”
+The state of South Carolina allows lottery winners to remain anonymous, and Patel himself said he could not offer any clues because the flood of customers he had experienced meant he couldn’t know for sure who the winner was.

 “I have no clue.
 No idea.
-We had a lot of customers yesterday, so I have no idea,” he said, when asked about the winner’s identity.
+We had a lot of customers yesterday, so I have no idea,” he said when asked about the winner’s identity.

-South Carolina is one of the only eight states where lottery winners are allowed to remain anonymous, along with Delaware, Georgia, Kansas, Maryland, North Dakota, Ohio, and Texas.
-Lottery officials put out a tweet on Wednesday that read: “Our message to the $1.5 BILLION #Mega Millions jackpot winner: Sign the back of the ticket, place the ticket in a safe location, speak with a trusted advisor and CALL THE LOTTERY at 1-866-736-9819.
+South Carolina is one of the only eight states where lottery winners are allowed to remain anonymous along with Delaware, Georgia, Kansas, Maryland, North Dakota, Ohio, and Texas.
+Lottery officials put out a tweet on Wednesday that read, “Our message to the $1.5 BILLION #Mega Millions jackpot winner: Sign the back of the ticket, place the ticket in a safe location, speak with a trusted advisor and CALL THE LOTTERY at 1-866-736-9819.
 Take a deep breath and enjoy the moment!”

 The winner now has a maximum of 180 days to claim the prize.